std95174/docsite/docs/docs/05-team.md

 ![image-20251106140945551](../docs-images/p05team/03.png)

-After clicking **`Confirm`**, you will see the team’s basic information.
-A **team creator account** will be assigned by default.
-Send this account info to our assistant to configure a suitable **Storage plan**.
+After clicking **`Confirm`**, you will see the team’s basic information. **Owner** will be assigned by default.
+You can send this account info to our assistant to configure a suitable **Storage plan**.

 ![image-20251106110316717](../docs-images/p05team/04.png)

 ### Switch to Team View

-As the team creator, you can switch from your Glows.ai main account to the team version.
+As a team owner, you can switch from your Glows.ai main account to the team view.
 Click your profile at the top right, select **`Teams`**, and then click on the team you wish to enter.

 ![image-20251106110954183](../docs-images/p05team/05.png)